google/fhir-data-pipes/query/README.md

 # Query FHIR Data and Views
-This directory contains our new (under development) approach for querying transformed FHIR data which is replacing the [old approach](../dwh).
+This directory contains our new (under development) approach for querying transformed FHIR data.
 The new approach is currently based on pure SQL queries but will gradually move to [FHIR-views](https://github.com/google/fhir-py/tree/main/google-fhir-views) and eventually
 [SQL-on-FHIR v2 spec](https://build.fhir.org/ig/FHIR/sql-on-fhir-v2/).